visgl/deck.gl/dev-docs/RFCs/v5.0/first-person-mercator-viewport-rfc.md

 The map system typically locks in FoV (Field of view), viewing angle (always pitched downward) and altitude (camera height over the “ground”).
 When rendering 3D environments on top of pre-rendered video (e.g. overlaying perception data on top of vehicle log cameras)

+Note: There are subtleties around the positioning of the camera which is handled in the next proposal.

-## Proposal 1: Geospatially Enable all Viewports
+## Proposal Part 1: Geospatially Enable all Viewports

-The key insight here is that through the addition of "meters mode", we now have the general capability of overlaying a normal linear coordinate system (which is what all non-geospatial viewports use) on top of a geospatial coordinate system using an anchor point.

-While METER_OFFSETS mode was initially introduced to solve a narrow use-case, the technique is very general, and there is no reason why we could not (optionally) support this for all viewports, including first person and orbit (i.e. third person) viewports.

 In deck.gl 4.1 only the WebMercatorViewport can handle layers with geospatial coordinates: it is the only viewport that can produce the uniforms required by the project module.
 But moving some properties from the `WebMercatorViewport` class into the base viewport, it is possible to extend cartographic projection to all viewpott.

-Note: There are subtleties around the positioning of the camera which is handled in the next proposal.

-### Viewport

-The current base viewport class would be extended with a lnglat property, meaning that any viewport can calculate the uniforms required for layers with geospatial coordinate systems.
-- lnglat anchor
-- zoom scale

-As background, there are a couple critical uniforms needed by the `project` shader module when handling layers with data using geospatial coordinates.
-- projection center
-- distance scales

-### Viewport

-- lnglat anchor
-- zoom scale
-- viewMatrix
-- projectionMatrix - allows for complete application control of all **projection** matrix parameters (including fovs, near/far clipping planes, aspect ratios etc, e.g. using `Matrix4.projection` or `Matrix4.ortho` etc).
+The key insight is that through the addition of the "meters mode", we have already addedthe general capability of overlaying an arbitrary linear coordinate system (which is what all non-geospatial viewports use) on top of a geospatial coordinate system using an anchor point.

+While METER_OFFSETS mode was initially introduced to solve a narrow use-case, the technique is actually very general, and there is no reason why we would not support geospatial anchoring and linear coordinates for all viewports (in addition to layers), including first person and orbit (i.e. third person) viewports.

-## Proposal 2: An Alternative Viewport Hierarchy
+## Proposal Part 2: An Alternative Viewport Hierarchy

 In deck.gl v4.0, a viewport class hierarchy was introduced to support non-geospatial viewports.
 It separates between `Perspective` and `Orthographic` cameras (inspired by common WebGL frameworks).

-But in retrospect this separation adds little value as it captures a trivial part of the camera (the projection matrix), while leaving the more difficult problems unsolved, such as control of camera position and direction.
-Such aspects are very important, particularly for the planned animation extensions to deck.gl.
+In retrospect this separation added little value as it captures a trivial part of the camera (the projection matrix), while leaving the more difficult problems unsolved, such as control of camera position and direction.
+Such aspects are particularly important to the planned animation extensions to deck.gl.

-As an alternative to the `Perspective`/`Orthographic` camera class, this RFC recommends a `FirstPerson`/`ThirdPerson` division.
+As an alternative to the `Perspective`/`Orthographic` camera class, this RFC recommends a `FirstPerson`/`ThirdPerson` division that focuses on the relative position and orientation of the camera.

+Also, since the majority viewports will be used with a perspective projection matrix, if the `projectionMatrix` prop is not supplied, `Viewport` will try to create a perspective projection matrix using new `fov`, `near` and `far` props (note that `aspect` is automatically calculated from `width` and `height`).

+## Summary of Proposed Changes

+### Viewport

+New properties:

+- `longitude` - (optional) anchor
+- `latitude` - (optional) anchor
+- `zoom` scale - This will be hardcoded to meter = unity scale by `FirstPersonViewport`
+- `position` - this is a meter offset from the geospatial anchor, if supplied (or just a position if not).
+* `modelMatrix`: Allows the application to apply a model matrix that transforms both the position and the direction of the camera (direction is handled by sub-classes.
+- `projectionMatrix` - can now be omitted or set to `null`, in which case `Viewport` will try to create a perspective projection matrix from `fov`, `near`, `far`.
+- `fov`
+- `near`
+- `far`

+New Methods:

+* `Viewport.isGeospatial()` can be called to check if a viewport is geospatially "enabled".
+If longitude, latitude and zoom  are supplied to a viewport, then that viewport is considered geospatial.
+* `Viewport.isMapSynched()` offers an easy way for the app to determine if a base map can be displayed under the viewport.
+* `Viewport.getMercatorParameters()` offers a way to get map props that include offsets etc.

+Remarks:
+* `modelMatrix` - A convenience to make the viewport API more similar to the `Layer` props.
+When positioning the camera in a scene with `Layer`s using a certain `modelMatrix` it is nice to be able to use the same coordinates and the same `modelMatrix` with the viewport.
+* `projectionMatrix` - When supplied, the projectionMatrix parameter allows for complete application control of all **projection** matrix parameters - including field-of-view, near/far clipping planes, aspect ratios etc, e.g. using `new Matrix4().projection(...)` or `new Matrix4().ortho(...)` etc..

 ### FirstPersonViewport

-extends `Viewport`

-- player position (lngLat anchor + offset)
+Extends `Viewport`.
+Creates a `Viewport` with a view matrix that is placed in the player's position, with a controllable direction and orientation:
-- player direction (TBD)
+- `direction` (`Vector3`) - player direction
+- `up` (`Vector3`, `[0, 0, 1]`): specifies the camera up direction

 ### ThirdPersonViewport

-extends `Viewport`

-- player position
+This prototyping behind this proposal has so far not focused on `ThirdPersonViewport`.
+It is expected to extend `Viewport`, possibly with props such as:
-- player direction
+- player `direction`
-- camera direction, relative to player direction
+- camera `direction`, relative to player direction (additive to player `direction`)
-- camera distance, from player
+- camera `distance,` from player

 The idea here with two directions being that one might want a third person camera to alwas look at the "player" or object at `position` from a certain relative angle.
 The absolute directions would be the "sum" of these two directions, modulo wrap-arounds.

+See comments under `OrbitViewport` below.

 ### WebMercatorViewport

+Creates a viewport with a special perspective projection matrix with a FOV that works with mapbox-gl, and a view matrix that follows mapbox-gl's undocumented internal bearing/pitch/altitude conventions.

-inherits from `ThirdPersonViewport`, setting parameters as follows
+inherits from `Viewport`, setting parameters as follows
 - player position: lnglat
 - player direction: north
 - camera direction: pitch/bearing
 - camera distance: altitude & zoom (zoom dependent, 1.5 screen "heights")
 - fov: pitch dependent

-The current WebMercatorViewport could become a subclass of a "Third Person Viewport:

-It is really a `MapboxViewport` (at least when it comes to perspective mode) as it emulates mapbox-gl's choices of perspective projection.

-## Proposal 3: Add `Viewport.isMapSynched` method to control map display

-The application can now switch freely between `Viewport`s, however the base map is typically (mapbox-gl) very constrained in what view points it allows.
-It would therefore be good to offer an easy way for the app to easily determine if the base map can be displayed.

-### Viewport changes

-* `Viewport.isMapSynched()` (`Boolean`, `false`)- A new method (intended to be overriden by subclasses) indicating if the map can be displayed with these viewport settings.
-Would return false by default.

-### WebMercatorViewport changes

 * `WebMercatorViewport.isMapSynched()` - Overrides `Viewport.isMapSynched()`

-* if true, the generated projection matrix works with mapbox. false, the generated view projection matrices do not match the map.
-Normally the application would disable map display when isMapSynched() returns false

-`IsMapSynched()` would return false
+`isMapSynched()` would return false for a `Viewport` (Note: not a `Layer`):
     * If `position` is specified
     * If `modelMatrix is specified
     * If `altitude is !== 0.5
     * If `pitch > 60 degrees

-We could also check zoom levels, potentially moving all mapbox limit checks into the `WebMercatorViewport` viewport.
+We could also check zoom levels etc, potentially moving all mapbox limit checks into the `WebMercatorViewport` viewport.

+Remarks:
+* Note that this is really a `MapboxViewport` (at least when it comes to perspective mode) as it emulates mapbox-gl's choices of perspective projection.
+If we start exploring other base maps, we might need to generalize this part of the viewport hierarchy somewhat, but for backwards compatibility purposes, it is was preferred to not change the name of this viewport at this time.
+* `WebMercatorViewport` could become a subclass of a "Third Person Viewport although this is not proposed for the initial refactor (mainly because there is not a lot of focus on `ThirdPersonViewport`).
+If `OrbitViewport` is consolidated with `ThirdPersonViewport` it could make sense to do this change for `WebMercatorViewport`.

+### OrbitViewport

+It is recommended that `OrbitViewport` be consolidated with `Viewport`, so that orbit viewports could be used with geospatial data (in this mode orbit viewport coordinates will be interpreted as meter offsets).
+Most likely either based on, or merged with, `ThirdPersonViewport` however to manage the scope of this RFC it is not part of the proposed changes.

+### OrthographicViewport and PerspectiveViewport

+These should be deprecated.
+Since they are not extensively used we could deprecate them directly in the next major release.
+That said, if needed, they can both be supplied as trivial subclasses of `FirstPersonViewport`.

-## Additional Work: Event Handling
+## Additional Work: Controllers and Event Handling

 While the initial use of FirstPersonViewports will be to have them attached to other objects in the geometry, we will soon need "controllers" for these Viewports.

-What is the best way to pan (effectively, move around) when viewing at 90 degrees pitch.
-* Do we want a command-mouse drag [THREE.js pointer-lock controls](https://threejs.org/examples/misc_controls_pointerlock.html)
-* Should we provide a classic keyboard interface (arrow keys)?

-### Switching between modes.

-One could imagine asking the application to switch both event controllers and viewport classes when switching between modes.
-This would keep the Viewports cleaner but make integration harder for the app.

-The separation between Viewports / State / Controls / React Controllers is powerful but could perhaps be streamlined.
-A couple of preparatory PRs have reduced the amount of duplicated code, to simplify work in this area.
+This topic is turning out to be almost as complicated as the projection mode changes, so it has been broken out into a separate [Controller Architecture RFC](./controller-architecture-rfc.md).

 ## Open Issues and Discussion Points

-* Up directions: ability to specify the camera up direction
-* `modelMatrix`: Allows the application to apply a modelMatrix that transforms both the position and the direction of the camera.
-Should this be part of the camera
-* meterOffset? - it might convenient to allow the camera to be moved around using meter offsets compared to a lngLat anchor rather than having to recalculate lngLats on every mode.
 - project/unproject - Pixel project/unproject to flat mercator coordinates may not work when pitch exceeds > 85 degrees.
-* VR view matrices - can support for left and right eye matrices be integrated somehow?

-## Appendix A: Notes on the `project` shader module

-* In cartographic coordinate systems, the `project` shader module internally deals with mercator coordinates projected to current zoom level.

-As can be seen, the position will:
-* Step 1: For linear coordinate systems, `modelMatrix` is applied => normally brings positions to axis aligned (meter) offsets from an anchor point.
-* Step 2: positions are "scaled" => this converts coordinates (meters) to "pixel" units
-* Step 3: 'viewProjectionMatrix' is applied
-* Step 4: 'projectionCenter' is added (subtracted)